David Horton (writer): Early life, education and research

 He earned two doctorates, both at the University of New England: Doctor of Philosophy (PhD) in 1976 and Doctor of Letters (DLitt) in 1997.

 He was teaching fellow at New England University from 1967 to 1973, alongside his studies there.
-After this, as a postdoctoral fellow, he conducted research in biogeography, graduating in 1974 at the University of York in northern England, where he continued to work until 1976.
+After this, as a postdoctoral fellow, he conducted research in biogeography, graduating in 1974 at the University of York in northern England.
 Horton's research between 1974 and 1984 included scincid lizards and biogeography, archaeozoology (sites from the Cape York Peninsula to south-west Tasmania), Pleistocene extinctions, the role of fire in Australian ecosystems, and the Aboriginal occupation of Australia during the Pleistocene.

 Career

 Horton has had careers in biology, archaeology and publishing and farming, as well as writing and editing many articles and books.

 He joined the then Australian Institute of Aboriginal Studies (AIAS) (former name of the Australian Institute of Aboriginal and Torres Strait Islander Studies) as the institute's osteologist in 1974, the following year taking on the role of paleoecologist.
 He was acting deputy principal at AIATSIS in 1984, and subsequently appointed manager of the Publications section, until he became Director of Publications in 1988–89 at Aboriginal Studies Press, the publishing arm of AIATSIS, a role he occupied until 1998.

 It was while he was director of publishing that he compiled, edited and published the work for which he became known, The Encyclopaedia of Aboriginal Australia, which won two New South Wales Premier's Literary Awards as well as other awards.

 During his career, he published about 100 scientific papers as well several books on biology and archaeology.